TargetProcess/taucharts-docs/datasource/README.md

 By default TauCharts try to detect a dimension type which can be categorical or quantitative.

-Also you can explicitly specify dimension type within [spec.dimensions] section:
+Also you can explicitly specify dimension type within [dimensions] section:

 ```javascript
 var plot = new tauCharts.Chart({